schogini/jVoiD/README.md

 > Eclipse IDE or any other Java IDE.
 > Spring 4.0 and above.

-## Support

-jVoiD offers [commercial support and training](http://www.jvoid.com) which can also include professional services.
-Community support is offered through the [Broadleaf forums](http://www.jvoid.com) and/or [our GitHub issues](https://github.com/schogini/jVoiD/issues).

 ## Key Features and Technologies

 ### Java J2EE